moon-up/moon-sdk-kotlin/docs/RippleApi.md

 <a id="signRippleTransaction"></a>
 # **signRippleTransaction**
-> AccountControllerResponse signRippleTransaction(authorization, accountName, rippleTransactionInput)
+> RippleAPIResponse signRippleTransaction(authorization, accountName, rippleTransactionInput)